Letters: My child is ill from long Covid – we cannot abolish social distancing

 The pressure is building on the chancellor to drop the triple lock on pensions.
 I have no objection to him doing that, even though we are still one of the lowest paid in Europe and I have paid my National Insurance for more than 40 years.
 My only condition to this U-turn would be that the money saved is given to all the heroes of the NHS.

-Peter Morrell
+Peter Morrell Scarborough

 Lobster rights